dave-p/TVHadmin/README.md

 # TVHadmin
 A PHP-powered web front-end for TVHeadend, inspired by VDRadmin.

 This project provides a simple web-based front-end for TVHeadend.
 It is inspired by VDRadmin-am, written by Andreas Mair (http://andreas.vdr-developer.org/vdradmin-am/index.html).
-It was written for UK Freeview but should work with any TV provider supported by TVHeadend.
+It was written for UK Freeview and has been tested with UK Freesat but should also work with any TV provider supported by TVHeadend.

 ### Requirements